 Direct that the title insurance forms in Exhibit C shall be used by all title insurers and title insurance agents in this state effective April 1, 2023;

-Confirm the decertification of (1) NM Form No. 10 – Facultative Reinsurance Agreement; and (2) NM Form No. 82 - Inter-Underwriter Indemnification Agreement, and order that these decertified forms be withdrawn from publication;
+Confirm the decertification of (1) NM Form No. 10 – Facultative Reinsurance Agreement; (2) NM Form 18 – Construction Loan Policy; (3) NM Form 48 – Truth in Lending Endorsement; and (4) NM Form No. 82 - Inter-Underwriter Indemnification Agreement, and order that these decertified forms be withdrawn from publication;

 Order such other and further relief as necessary to fully grant the Petition.